Are you taking the first steps on the path to your future career, and are you curious about what it is like to work in Scandinavia?

-This is a unique opportunity for students who are seeking professional development while abroad.
-You do not need to have a specific major or academic background to apply for this option.
-You just need to have an interest in learning about different career paths in an international setting and gaining insight into Danish work life.
+You do not need a specific major or academic background to apply for this option – just a sincere interest in learning about different career paths from an international perspective.

 This housing option is right for you if you are willing to:

-- Balance spending time with your hosts, hanging out with friends, and participating in events hosted by DIS for you and other students living in Career Connection Homestays
+- Balance spending time with your hosts, hanging out with friends, and participating in events hosted by DIS for you and other students in the program

-- Live in a private house or apartment in the metropolitan area
+- Live in a private house or apartment in the greater metropolitan area

 - Commute from home to DIS using the many choices of public transportation available in Copenhagen